 Breathe on Mars is one of the biggest challenges to human survival on the red planet.
-But a plasma technology, which allows turning carbon dioxide into oxygen, may be a solution.
+But a plasma technology may be a solution.
+Because it allows

 When we speak of states of matter, we all remember solid, liquid, and gaseous states.
-But they are not the only ones: there is also Bose-Einstein condensate and plasma.
+But there are two more: Bose-Einstein condensate and plasma.
 The latter is found, for example, in the Sun.
 And now a team of researchers in Portugal says that it’s also the answer to one of the greatest challenges to human survival on Mars.
-It seems that breathing on the red planet may be more than a dream through the transformation of carbon dioxide into oxygen, thanks to a plasmas technology.
+It seems that breathing on the red planet may be more than a dream.
+Thanks to a plasma technology it’s possible to transform carbon dioxide into oxygen.

-And why is effectiveness may be greater on Mars?
+And why effectiveness may be greater on Mars?
 First, because the lower atmospheric pressure of the planet would allow creating plasmas without the vacuum pumps (to lower the pressure) nor the compressors (to increase the pressure) needed on Earth.
-Then, because the temperature is ideal for the plasma to more easily break one of the chemical bonds that keep carbon and oxygen tightly attached while preventing carbon dioxide from re-forming.
+Second, because the temperature is ideal for the plasma to more easily break one of the chemical bonds that keep carbon and oxygen tightly attached, while preventing carbon dioxide from re-forming.

 Human missions, but not only

-Going back to plasma technology, it may be the key to getting back to see astronauts on television on another solo beyond the lunar, even just inside a small space base on Mars.
-“We started thinking about it almost like kids pretending to be astronauts with the same enthusiasm”, tells Vasco Guerra.
-And adds that the project started by using plasma to decompose carbon dioxide on Earth into applications related to other challenges such as climate change and the growing production of renewable energy.
+Going back to plasma technology, it may be the key to getting back to witness astronauts on another solo beyond the lunar.
+Even just inside a small space station on Mars.
+“We started thinking about it almost like kids pretending to be astronauts”, tells Vasco Guerra.
+He adds that the project started by using plasma to decompose carbon dioxide on Earth into applications related to other challenges, such as climate change and the growing production of renewable energy.
 “But as we continued to think about it [creating oxygen on Mars], we began to realize that maybe it was a good idea.”

-The PREMiERE project – which intends to use carbon dioxide on Earth as a raw material to make fuel – has led to an interplanetary project.
-The inspiration came, Vasco Guerra confesses, during a lecture, at the IST, of Dava Newman, then deputy administrator of NASA, about future missions to Mars.
-“During the lecture, I realized that it might be possible to adapt the knowledge acquired in the PREMiERE project in some way.”
+The PREMiERE project intends to use carbon dioxide on Earth as a raw material to make fuel and it has led to an interplanetary project.
+The inspiration came during a lecture of Dava Newman, then deputy administrator of NASA, about future missions to Mars.
+“During the lecture, I realized that it might be possible to adapt the knowledge acquired in the PREMiERE project in some way”, confessed Vasco Guerra.

-The IPFN team, together with other researchers from IST and the University of Porto, is now developing what Vasco Guerra explains to be the theory, models and simulation of the entire process.
-And the University of Paris has been doing CO2 decomposition experiments, as well as the Technological University of Eindhoven (The Netherlands), which is also collaborating on the research.
-They do not know when it will be a reality.
-But, by then, one might start thinking of putting on Mars solar panels, generators, chambers where the plasmas will be created and the material to collect the oxygen that will be produced.
+The IPFN team is, with other researchers from IST and the University of Porto, developing what Vasco Guerra explains to be the theory.
+Meaning the models and simulation of the entire process.
+In turn, the University of Paris has been doing CO2 decomposition experiments and the Technological University of Eindhoven (Netherlands) is also collaborating on the research.
+The